ArturMarschenkulov/ice-lang-rust/docs/inspirations.md

 Ice should be basically like a love child of Swift/C++/Rust and Haskell.
 Rust itself is already the love child between C++ and Haskell, however I find it is too restrictive.

 My goal with Ice is that it should have all the modern features, but be generally speaking as unsafe as C++.

+One of the design goals it to make the language a little hard coded as possible.
+That means a few things.
+- Trying to keep the amount of keywords down, and use as many context sensitive keywords as possible.
+- Structural tokens/punctuators should ideally be only simple singular tokens.
+For example, `:` for signifying the return type instead of `->`, `:` in switch expressions instead of `=>`.
+However we still use `::` for paths :(
+- Having only one keyword for loops `loop` with overloaded functionalities, instead of having `for`, `while`, `loop`, etc.
+- use of abbreeviations for keywords. `fn` instead of `func/fun/function`, `ret` instead of `return`, `brk` instead of `break`, `cnt` instead of `continue`.
+This may not have much to do with how hardcoded it is, but it makes the code shorter plus frees up more actual words.
+- There should be no hardcoded non-structural tokens.
+They might have special meaning to the compiler, but otherwise they are always custom.

 # Generally interesting languages